Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 One of the most beautiful house plants in the plant world is the Peace lily.
 The deep, dark green foliage and bright white flowers are signature trademarks of these wonderful plants.
 As perennials, they bloom all year round!
 Their leaves reach an average of 12 inches long, and the white snowy blossoms can make an appearance at any time.

-Peace Lilly's are often given as gifts for graduation parties, social gatherings, weddings, and birthdays.
-They became known as being representative of peace.
-This is partially because of the calming aromas the plant puts off as well as its bright white flowers (white flags are known internationally as the sign for cease fire in war time).
+Peace lily plants are often given as gifts for graduation parties, social gatherings, weddings, and birthdays.
+They became known as representing peace.
+This is partly because of the calming aromas the plant puts off as well as its bright white flowers (white flags are known internationally as the sign for a ceasefire in wartime).

 Low light is better, avoid direct sunlight.

 Don't over saturate the soil.
 High humidity areas are preferred (i.e. in a steamy bathroom).

 Fertilize sparingly.
 It's easy to over do it.
 Brown leaves = too much fertilizer.

 Wet the leaves on occasion.
 A light mist or wipe with a damp cloth.